juftin/llm-term/README.md

 ### Anthropic

-Anthropic is a new LLM provider that is currently in private beta.
-You can request access to the beta [here](https://www.anthropic.com/).
-The default model is `claude`, and you can use the `ANTHROPIC_API_KEY` environment variable.
+You can request access to Anthropic [here](https://www.anthropic.com/).
+The default model is `claude-2.1`, and you can use the `ANTHROPIC_API_KEY` environment variable.
 To use `anthropic` as your provider you must install the `anthropic` extra.

 ```shell
 pipx install "llm-term[anthropic]"